 Terrestrial planets may be essential to life because of their solid or liquid surfaces.
 Interior structure models estimate the radius of terrestrial planets with given masses and compositions.
 Such models are important in several ways.
 For example, for planets whose mass and radius are well determined through observation, their interior structure and composition can be roughly constrained by comparing observed values with planet model.
 Planet interior structure also determines the tidal energy dissipation rate of planets, which is required to study the dynamical and tidal evolution of close-packed planetary systems, such as TRAPPIST-1.
 Additionally, the late stage of planet formation involves extensive collisions between Mars-sized embryos, which is typically modeled through N-body simulations.
 The collision timescale, is dependent on the embryo radii.

-We develope an open-source C++ terrestrial planet interior structure code MAGRATHEA that can meet most requirements.
-Following the treatment in Zeng et al. 2016, we assume a fully differentiated planetary interior.
-Having the potential to add new compositions with relative ease, the current model is composed of four concentric spherical layers: iron, rock, ice, and ideal gas.
-We numerically solve the ordinary differential equations with two-point boundary value problem using the method of shooting to a fitting point.
-A schematic overview of MAGRATHEA is shown in Figure 8.
+A schematic overview of MAGRATHEA is presented in Figure 10.
 In the left of the figure, it shows an example input of a 1.1 Earth mass planet.
-The center panel shows MAGRATHEA's four input layers with sketches of phase diagrams defined for each layer and EOS chosen for each phase.
+The figure illustrates an example input for a 1.1 Earth mass planet.
+The center panel displays MAGRATHEA's four input layers, along with sketches of phase diagrams defined for each layer and the EOS chosen for each phase.
 The right panel shows the pressure and temperature with enclosed mass.
 The radius at boundaries and the planet radii is also shown.